apache/beam/sdks/python/README.md

 p.run()
 ```

-Here is a pipeline that achieves the same functionality, i.e., calculates the
-number of tornadoes per month, but uses a query to filter out input instead
+This pipeline calculates the number of tornadoes per month, but it uses
-of using the whole table.
+a query to filter out the input instead of using the whole table.

 ```python
 import apache_beam as beam